 Whenever you have enough assets to pay off a loan, even if you haven’t done so, you’re not in debt.
 When you build a Privatized Banking system, you’re gaining a valuable asset that you could use to pay off loans.
 This doubles as a secret debt-free weapon.

 8) Minimizes Tax

-Instead of the growth of your money incurring a growth of your tax bill, the growth inside a Privatized Banking system is tax-advantaged.
+Usually, the growth of your money incurs a growth of your tax bill.
+Instead, the growth inside a Privatized Banking system is tax-advantaged.
 This shrinks your future tax liability and cuts unnecessary money leaks, so you keep more of your money, increasing your personal and business cash flow.

 9) Shrinks Opportunity Cost